bkuhlmann/mac_os/README.md

 ## Troubleshooting

-When using the boot disk, you might experience a situation where you see a black screen with a white circle and diagonal line running through it.
+- When using the boot disk, you might experience a situation where you see a black screen with a white circle and diagonal line running through it.
 This means macOS lost or can't find the boot disk for some reason.
 To correct this, shut down and boot up the system again while holding down the `OPTION+COMMAND+R+P` keys simultaneously.
 You might want to wait for the system boot sound to happen a few times before releasing the keys.
 This will clear the system NVRAM/PRAM.
 At this point you can shut down and restart the system following the boot disk instructions (the boot disk will be recognized now).
+- Sometimes, when installing XCode development tools (i.e. the `t` option), not all of the macOS headers will be installed.
+This can cause issues with compiling and building native packages.
+For
+  example: `fatal error: 'stdio.h' file not found`.
+This can happen due to an intermittent bug with the XCode installer.
+To fix this, you'll need to install this package:
+  `/Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`.
+Depending on
+  your system, the version might differ, so look for a `*.pkg` in the `/Library/Developer/CommandLineTools/Packages` folder.

 ## Versioning